Tharegorn/Arcade/doc/documentation.md

 </code>
 Remember to include IGames.hpp !

-There is a Player class which allows you to manage your player easily, it contains only an x and y position and a std::string symbol containing the symbol of the player.
+There is a Player class which allows you to manage your player easily, it contains only an x and y position and a std::string symbol containing the symbol of the player.</br>
-For ascii games this allows to manage easily the player It simply allows you to create a player variable and give it attributes:
+For ascii games this allows to manage easily the player.</br>
+It simply allows you to create a player variable and give it attributes:</br>
-<code>Player player(10, 10, "P");</code>
+<code>Player player(10, 10, "P");</code></br>
 This initialization will create a player at position 10, 10 with symbol P.